le0nklcpp/flan-patch/README.md

 # License

-The patch file code is based on the original project source code, and therefore is distributed under the same license as the Flan's Mod.
+The patch file code is based on the source code of the original project, and therefore is distributed under the same license as the Flan's Mod.
 See LICENSE.txt for details